 - You don’t need to have a hot water supply in the building you want to put the shower into.

-- You can use in houses without gravity-fed boiler systems.
+- You can use it in houses without gravity-fed boiler systems.

 - Electric showers work extremely well with combi boiler systems.